What is Childhood Trauma? Understanding the Signs with a Trauma Therapist in Falls Church, VA

 What is a Surprising Impact of Childhood Trauma?

-It makes sense and is absolutely okay to hold care, anger, fear, love, and resentment all at the same time.
+It makes sense and is absolutely okay to hold care, anger, fear, love, and resentment all at the same time for those who surrounded you while growing up.
 And realizing that you experienced childhood trauma does not negate or invalidate other wonderful experiences or capabilities you have had.
+At Nurturing Willow Psychotherapy, we create a safe, compassionate space for you to navigate the full spectrum of your emotions.

 Alice Zic, MPH, LCSW | Trauma Therapist & Owner of Nurturing Willow Psychotherapy, LLC